2020-21 Catalog (Archived Catalog)

 - Soft Skills Enhancement

-Career placement services offers a wide variety of resources to assist with identifying career opportunities, finding up-to-date information on the latest job market trends, tips on acquiring work experience, and developing job search skills for a successful transition from school to work.
-Whether a student is looking for full-time or part-time employment, internships, or want to sharpen job skills, SVCC can provide the tools that will help with those career goals.
+Career Services offers a wide variety of resources to assist with identifying career opportunities, finding up-to-date information on the latest job market trends, tips on acquiring work experience, and developing job search skills for a successful transition from school to work.
+For further information, contact Career Services at 815-835-6294, or visit https://www.svcc.edu/careerservices

 - 800-242-7642 - Sinnissippi Crisis Line